Gulfisha Fatima

 Gulfisha Fatima (born 1993) is an Indian student activist from Delhi, known for her involvement in protests against the Citizenship (Amendment) Act, 2019 (CAA) and her advocacy for religious freedom and secularism.
 She gained significant attention for her role in peaceful demonstrations in Selampur, Delhi, which were part of a larger nationwide CAA Protest, a law criticised for allegedly discriminating against Muslims in India.

-Fatima is currently lodged in Tihar Jail since 9 April 2020.
-On charges of conspiracy against the nation, intelligence agencies had find encrypted whatsapp messages which shows their plan for a pan india violent protest and to change the democratically elected regime, she’s still imprisoned without any trial in an alleged conspiracy case.